rettopnivek/rettopnivek.github.io/pages/Progress_bar.md

 ---
 layout: page
-title: Progress bar in R
 ---

+## Progress bar in R

 Here is an example of creating a simple text progress bar in R to track the progress of a loop:
 ```r
 # Set the maximum number of iterations
 total = 10